glpi-project/doc-agent/source/man/glpi-agent.rst

    **full-inventory-postpone** option is set.
 Indeed this is equivalent to set **--full-inventory-postpone=0**.

+**--required-category**\ =\ *CATEGORY*
+   Force inventory task to always include given category if **full-inventory-postpone** option is set and the current inventory task run involves to generate a partial inventory.

+   Multiple values can be specified, using comma as a separator.
+List of categories is the same than the one for *--no-category* option, but *bios* and *harware* categories are always implied and can be omitted as they are still required for normal inventory import.

+**--itemtype**\ =\ *TYPE*
+   Allow to set JSON inventory itemtype to *TYPE*.
+This feature requires a target supporting genericity, like GLPI 11+.

 **--scan-homedirs**
    Allow the agent to scan home directories for virtual machines.